 Santiago demonstrates a moderate performance regarding urban sustainability.
 In the Arcadis Sustainable Cities Index 2024, it ranks 81 out of 100 overall, and specifically: People (67), Planet (86), Profit (79), and Progress (31).

-Its ranking in the IESE Cities in Motion Index 2024 stands at 91, reflecting some strengths in mobility and transportation (44), governance (29), and room for improvement in the human capital pillar (76).
+Additionally, its ranking in the IESE Cities in Motion Index 2025 stands at 89, reflecting strengths in mobility and transportation, governance, and human capital.

 Our Key Takeaways

-Santiago de Chile presents a well-rounded profile as a global city, benefiting from a stable economy, a growing financial sector, and strong governance.
-However, challenges remain in innovation and quality of life.
+Santiago de Chile presents a well-rounded profile as a global city, benefiting from a stable economy, a growing financial sector, and improving international recognition.
+While challenges remain in innovation and quality of life, the city has seen improvements in affordability and continues to invest in sustainability and governance.

-• Weaknesses: Declining innovation ranking, moderate cost-of-living competitiveness, quality of life challenges.
+• Weaknesses: Declining innovation ranking, quality of life challenges

 Did you know?
 Our custom reports offer in-depth insights into rankings, brand performance, and perceptions—helping decision-makers strengthen the reputation and identity of their cities, regions, or countries.
 Designed for place branding leaders, they combine expert analysis with tailored recommendations to drive real impact.